ssohamsud/ssohamsud.github.io/_posts/2025-06-15-intestinal-cell-fate-single-cell.md

 ---

-## 7 Wrap‑up — the maths is portable
+## 7 Conclusion — the maths is portable

 1. **Graph theory** (Leiden, k‑NN) finds the cast.
 2. **Spectral kernels** (Diffusion map) supply a clock.